-Your age, level of health and tumor size will all affect your treatment.
+Your age, general health, and tumor size will all affect your treatment.

-Treatment is not always necessary.
+Treatment isn’t always necessary.
 If you have a small acoustic neuroma, your doctor may just monitor its growth with regular MRIs.
-However, a lack of treatment can sometimes lead to a buildup of fluid within the brain.
-This life threatening condition is called hydrocephalus.
+On the other hand, a lack of treatment can sometimes lead to a buildup of fluid within the brain.
+This life-threatening condition is called hydrocephalus.

 If you have a relatively small tumor, your doctor may try to stop its growth.
 This is done with stereotactic radiosurgery.
 In this procedure, radiation is applied to a small, specific area of your head.
-It is not invasive, but it is also very slow.
+It’s not invasive, but it’s very slow.
 It can take months or years to get rid of a tumor.
-That is why this procedure is usually only used for very small tumors.
+For that reason, this procedure is usually only used for very small tumors.
 It can also be used when surgery is too risky or if residual tumors remain after surgery.

-Surgery may be necessary if your tumor is very large or fast growing.
+Surgery may be necessary if your tumor is very large or growing quickly.
 You may also need surgery if your tumor is starting to approach a vital part of the brain.
 During surgery, the tumor can be removed either through the skull or through the ear itself.
 Recovery time ranges from a few days to several weeks.